 Big Build Grants

-The Big Build Grant is YVC’s largest, and most competitive, grant opportunity to-date, with grants ranging from $2,000-$40,000.
-The Big Build Grant was created to improve the outcomes of our entire network through large construction-related initiatives, so our goals were to increase the number of project hours, resulting in increased impact to our communities and youth volunteers.
-Affiliates were also asked to demonstrate how their Big Build initiative would be used as a recruitment opportunity for new volunteers.
+The Big Build Grant is YVC’s largest and most competitive grant opportunity, with grants ranging from $11,000-$30,000.
+The Big Build Grant was created to increase the number of project hours in order to have a greater impact on our communities and youth volunteers.
+This initiative was designed to improve the outcomes of the entire network through large construction-related projects.
+Affiliates were also asked to demonstrate how their Big Build project would be used as a recruitment opportunity for new volunteers.

 Health and Wellness Projects- Youth Volunteer Grant

-- Calgary youth volunteers submitted a project entitled “Strong Students,” and was awarded $300.
-Youth volunteers will come together to build a garden at a local university where university students, and high school students utilizing public study spaces, may take a break from their stressful days and focus on their personal mental health and wellbeing through therapeutic gardening.
+- Calgary youth volunteers submitted a project entitled “Strong Students” and was awarded $300.
+Youth volunteers came together to build a garden at a local university where university students and high school students focus on their personal mental health and wellbeing through therapeutic gardening.

-- St. Joseph submitted a project entitled “Compassion Cards,” and was awarded $200.
-Youth volunteers will meet to create and develop positive messages addressing anti-bullying, coping mechanisms, depression, suicide, and general positive thoughts.
-The cards will also have support phone numbers including a bullying report line and suicide hotline.
-Volunteers will place these “compassionate cards” on lockers when students may feel increased stress, such as during testing season, graduation, or the holidays.
+- St. Joseph submitted a project entitled “Compassion Cards” and was awarded $200.
+Youth volunteers wrote positive messages addressing anti-bullying, coping mechanisms, depression, suicide, and general positive thoughts on cards.
+The cards also had support phone numbers, including a bullying report hotline and suicide hotline.
+Volunteers placed these “compassionate cards” on lockers at times when students may have felt increased stress, such as during testing season, graduation, or the holidays.